zoovu/zoovu-php-extension-core/README.md

 // an instance of you shop systems product model to ->addProduct(). foreach($products as $product) {
     // transforms a product and adds it to the initial upload
+    // you can optionally pass additional parameters as second argument
     $uploader->addProduct($product);
 }